 (1) Go through the gate, cross the grass field and through another gate to join a track.
 Follow this track, ignoring any other paths until you reach the A157 road.

 (2) This is a busy road so please take care as you cross straight over and turn right to follow the road to the junction of the A631.
 Here go left, taking care as you cross the road to join the tarmac footway towards South Elkington.

 (3) Just past Brickyard Cottages, take the right turn up a tarmac farm track.
-This section of the walk is permissive, agreed with the kind permission of the landowners and is only available to walkers.
+This section of the walk is permissive, agreed with the kind permission of the landowner and is only available to walkers.
 Continue through Acthorpe Top staying on the track as it continues to Acthorpe Farm.

 There are some fantastic views from up here - look back to the town and the coast

 (4) Where the track meets a road, turn right and after approximately 200 metres, turn left along a grassy footpath.

 (5) Continue on this route as it passes woodland, arable and crosses a small stream and a farm track to emerge onto North Elkington Lane opposite a wood.
 Here turn right and follow the road as it bends right then left, toward the A16.

 (6) The A16 Fotherby bypass should be crossed with care.
 Once crossed, continue on the minor road and cross another road to join Little Grimsby Lane.
 Follow this for a while as it crosses the line of an old railway until a sharp left hand bend.